osmandapp/web/main/docs/user/search/search-poi.md

 ### Edit an existing filter

 From the main screen:
-1. Tap on the agnifying glass to open the Search screen
+1. Tap on the agnifying glass to open the Search screen.
-2. Select the Categories tab
+2. Select the Categories tab.
-3. Choose the custom category : screen with search results will open
+3. Choose the custom category : screen with search results will open.
-4. Tap on filter icon and then on Filter screen
+4. Tap on filter icon and then on Filter screen.
-5. Tap on the 3-dot icon
+5. Tap on the 3-dot icon.
-6. In the drop-down menu, select "Edit categories"
+6. In the drop-down menu, select "Edit categories".

 ### Delete Custom POI filter